sajjjadayobi/ParsBigBird/README.md

 ```

 ## Pretraining details: 🔭
 This model was pretrained using a masked language model (MLM) objective on the Persian section of the Oscar dataset.
 Following the original BERT training, 15% of tokens were masked.
 This was first described in this [paper](https://arxiv.org/abs/2007.14062) and released in this [repository](https://github.com/google-research/bigbird).
 Documents longer than 4096 were split into multiple documents, while documents much smaller than 4096 were merged using the [SEP] token.
-Model is warm started from Distil-BERT’s checkpoint.
+Model is warm started from `distilbert-fa`’s [checkpoint](https://huggingface.co/HooshvareLab/distilbert-fa-zwnj-base).
 - For more details, you can take a look at config.json at the model card in 🤗 Model Hub

 ## Fine Tuning Recommendations: 🐤